• Skip to primary navigation

 • Oil: Use your favorite frying oil.

-basboosa simple syrup
+simple syrup with orange blossom.

 Fold over the pancake and pinch the sides together firmly with your fingers.